MilovanovicAlexandre/faites-passer-une-librairie-jquery-vers-react/README.md

 Other exemple, if you want to remove an employee in the initial list, just delete the object that makes reference to the employee you want to delete.

-If you want to delete employees Alex and tony you will have:
+If you want to delete employees Alex and Tony you will have:

 <pre>
 const initialState = {